Rintaro0406/Master-Thesis/Lognormal_Simulation/README.md

 14. **Flask_val.config:** This is the configuration file for Flask used in validation data sets.

+## External Links and Installation
+(1) **Install HealPix**, You need HealPix (not healpy) to run Flask.
+You can install it from from [https://healpix.jpl.nasa.gov/html/install.htm](https://healpix.jpl.nasa.gov/html/install.htm)

+(2) **Install Flask**, You can install Flask using this guide at [https://github.com/ucl-cosmoparticles/flask](https://github.com/ucl-cosmoparticles/flask).
+If you encounter any errors, you may need to modify the source code.

 ## References
 [1] Hilbert S., Hartlap J., Scheider P., Cosmic shear covariance: the log-normal approximation, Astronomy and Astrophysics, 2011, [https://arxiv.org/abs/1105.3980](https://arxiv.org/abs/1105.3980)